Cat tattoos are popular because, well, cats.

 A cat is a powerful symbol of protection and beauty, considered to be one of the most majestic and stately animals in nature.

-A geometric cat tattoo is the perfect way to honor the symmetry and majesty of the cat through its shapely and statuesque appearance.
+A geometric cat tattoo is a perfect way to honor the symmetry and majesty of the cat through its shapely and statuesque appearance.

 The geometric power and performance of the cat is carefully laid out and designed in these elegant and well-designed geometric tattoos that show both their strength and grace.